 Business Risk Metrics

-Like prior VISA and Mastercard risk profiling programs, VAMP uses the following traditional risk metrics to determine whether a business is worth monitoring.
+VAMP uses traditional risk metrics to determine monitoring eligibility.
 You are potentially subject to VAMP monitoring if your business experiences:

 - Increasing fraud reports from card networks